darrenkopp/darrenkopp.github.com/_posts/2024-05-01-coding-interviews-are-stupid.md

 subjects in school but if you asked me right now to take a derivative of something I wouldn't be able to.

 For some reason we think that someone needs to be able to whip out the solution to any random problem that is space and time optimal within 40 minutes.
-Ok, that's not necessarily fair.
-More hyperbole, I know.
+Ok, that's not necessarily fair (more hyperbole, I know).
 I'm well aware that it's often said that what's more important is how you solve the problem, not that you solve the problem, but in practice human biases will work against you if you don't get close to it working.